freenas/freenas-docs/userguide/storage.rst

-Verify that this is the correct destination computer from the preceeding information on the screen and type :literal:`yes`.
+Verify that this is the correct destination computer from the preceding information on the screen and type :literal:`yes`.
 At this point, an :ref:`SSH` shell connection is open to the destination system, *Beta*.